-Pleural mesothelioma is the only type of this cancer that can be broken up into stages, according to the ACS.
+According to the ACS, pleural mesothelioma is the only type that can be diagnosed in stages.
 There is not sufficient historical data on the other types to do so.

 Mesothelioma Survival Statistics By Cell Type

 Mesothelioma tumors can be made up of several different types of cells.
-Some of these cells spread more quickly throughout the body than others, which can impact a patient’s overall lifespan.
+Some of these cells spread more quickly throughout the body than others, impacting a patient’s lifespan.

 Mesothelioma cell types include: